Kmbaria/Kgallery/README.md

 # Kgallery

 # Description
-A personal gallery app where i display my photo portfolio and people can view them.
+A personal gallery app where I display my photo portfolio and people can view them.

 ## Setup And Installation
 Follow the following steps: